Fort Canning Park – An Overview For Families

 The area received the name of Fort Canning Park on November 1, 1981.

-In 2019, Fort Canning Park became the venue of the bicentennial showcase.
+In 2019, the park became the venue of the bicentennial showcase.

 Fort Canning Park overlooks the well-known Orchard Road.
 It is situated in the very heart of Singapore’s Civic and Cultural District.
-In addition to its historical, cultural, and recreational importance, Fort Canning Park serves as an essential green lung for the city’s downtown area.
+In addition to its historical, cultural, and recreational importance, the park serves as an essential green lung for the city’s downtown area.

-Now, let’s check the list of family-friendly things to do at Fort Canning Park.
+Now, let us check the list of family-friendly things to do at Fort Canning Park, from taking a time travel at the Fort Canning Centre to admiring the magnificent Fort Canning Tree Tunnel.

 Fort Canning Tree Tunnel is among the most popular spots for wedding photos.
 It is also a hotspot for nature photographers, couples, families with kids, and others willing to capture this moment.
 Be ready for long queues, as people usually come here at about 9 or 10 AM to catch the perfect light (well, and just to get an opportunity to take a photo).

-We should note that the spiral staircase with the circular window is not the only place for Instagram-worthy shots at Fort Canning Tree Tunnel.
+We should note that the spiral stairs with the circular window is not the only place for Instagram-worthy shots at Fort Canning Tree Tunnel.
 After all, all who seek will find.

 Yes, Fort Canning Tree Tunnel is a great place for walking as well.

-There’s no Fort Canning Tree Tunnel entrance fee, and you can easily find it on the Fort Canning Park Map or Google Map.
+There’s no Fort Canning Tree Tunnel entrance fee, and you can easily find it on the Fort Canning Park Singapore Map or Google Map.
 Fort Canning Park Tree Tunnel’s nearest MRT stations are Dhoby Ghaut MRT and Bencoolen MRT.
-Besides, there are no Fort Canning Tree Tunnel opening hours since the landmark is open around the clock.
+Besides, there are no opening hours for the Fort Canning Tree Tunnel since the landmark is open around the clock.

 Image Credit: Tee Nee via Google reviews

-You can take a tour of Fort Canning Heritage Gallery and Fort Canning Spice Gallery to learn more about the history of Fort Canning Park and Singapore.
+You can take a tour of the Heritage Gallery and the Spice Gallery to learn more about the history of the park and Singapore.

 Fort Canning Heritage Gallery

-Fort Canning Heritage Gallery tells a fascinating story about more than 700 years of Fort Canning Hill’s history.
-Visitors can view archeological artifacts excavated from sites within the park, get acquainted with Fort Canning Hill’s history and its role in the history of Singapore, and explore exciting interactive displays.
+Fort Canning Heritage Gallery at Fort Canning Centre tells a fascinating story about more than 700 years of Fort Canning Hill’s history.
+Visitors can view archeological artifacts excavated from sites within the park, get acquainted with Fort Canning Hill’s history and its role in the history of The Lion City, and explore exciting interactive displays.

-There’s no entrance fee.
-Fort Canning Heritage Gallery is open daily from 10 AM to 6 PM (closed on the last Monday of the month).
+There is no entrance fee.
+The welcoming Heritage Gallery at Fort Canning Centre is open daily from 10 AM to 6 PM (closed on the last Monday of the month).

 Fort Canning Spice Gallery

-It is a place to learn about the importance of the spice trade in Singapore’s history and the role of Fort Canning Park in this sphere.
-Its interactive panels and displays and a mock-up of a spice provision shop and a local kopitiam (coffee shop) will turn this gallery into your kids’ favorite spot in the park.
+It is a place to learn about the importance of the spice trade in Singapore’s history and the role of the park in this sphere.
+Its interactive panels and displays and a mock-up of a spice provision shop and a local kopitiam (coffee shop) will turn this gallery into your kids’ favourite spot here.

 Image Credit: Nparks.gov.sg

-Fort Canning is home to a staggering 9 gardens, so you will never be short of places to walk and enjoy the outdoors!
-Let’s check them all!
+Fort Canning Park is home to a staggering nine gardens, so you will never be short of places to walk and enjoy the outdoors!
+Perfect for strolling, admiring beautiful flora, relaxing, and dreaming.
+Explore them all and find your ideal haven of tranquility.
+Artisan’s Garden, First Botanic Garden, Raffles Garden, and others – they all keep their special secrets and can’t wait to share them with you.
+Let’s uncover them all!

 Armenian Street Park

-The Armenian Street Park is situated close to the Armenian church and the Peranakan Museum and serves as a connector between Fort Canning Park, Bras Basah, The Civic District, and Bugis.
+The Armenian Street Park is situated close to the Armenian church and the Peranakan Museum and serves as a connector between the park, Bras Basah, the Civic District, and Bugis.
 It offers a beautiful mix of plants and architecture and is perfect for strolling and taking nice pictures.

 Artisan’s Garden

-The Artisan’s Garden was the site of the artisans who worked for the royal family – today it’s a place where kids and adults can get hands-on with archaeology workshops.
+The Artisan’s Garden was the site of the artisans who worked for the royal family – today, it is a place where kids and adults can get hands-on with archaeology workshops.

 Farquhar Garden